gamerjamer43/Subwave/README.md

 ## Acknowledgments

 ### Built with ❤️ using:
-- [Hyper](https://hyper.rs/) - Quite possibly my favorite HTTP client for Rust.
+- [Axum](https://github.com/tokio-rs/axum) - Quite possibly my favorite HTTP client for Rust, Hyper, has a way higher level version, for way more control.
+I like Axum a lot.
 - [sqlx](https://github.com/launchbadge/sqlx) - No contest.
 The BEST SQL driver.
 Migrating to Postgres was super easy.
 - [Argon2](https://github.com/sru-systems/rust-argon2) - Password hashing done right.
 Literally industry standard.
 - [PostgreSQL](https://postgresql.org) - Battle tested.
 The industry standard.
 If you're hosting for multiple people, or hosting a shitload of songs, this DB